 - Allows the physician to specifically comment on a claimant’s limitations with respect to exertional ability, postural limitations, strength, range of motion, mobility, etc.

 This is why it is important for a physician to “bridge the gap” between your medical diagnoses and your work-related impairments with an RFC form.
 Every disability applicant should submit a completed RFC form unless they absolutely cannot obtain one.
+If you see multiple doctors, you should try to obtain a statement from each doctor.

 How An Attorney Can Assist You with RFC Forms